DynamicVMP/workload-trace-generator/README.md

 # workload-trace-generator
+Cloud Workload Trace generator.
-Cloud Workflow Trace generator.Focused on Overbooking, Vertical and Horizontal Elasticity scenarios.
+Focused on Overbooking, Vertical and Horizontal Elasticity scenarios.
+Using real-world instance types of VMs.